khanmjk/altsoftwareplanning/README.md

 * **Organization-Wide Events:** Events like hackathons (Name, Est. Days/SDE).
 * **Standard Leave Types:** Define default estimated days/SDE for types like Annual, Sick, Study, In-Lieu.

-#### Team-Specific Adjustments
+#### Team-Specific Adjustments & AI Productivity

 * Collapsible sections for each team.
 * **Standard Leave Uptake Estimate (%):** Percentage of global default days this team's members typically take for each standard leave type.
 * **Variable Leave Impact Estimate:** Input total team days lost for types like Maternity, Paternity, Medical, Family Responsibility (Number of SDEs affected * Avg.
 Days per SDE).
 * **Team Activities:** Define non-recurring team-specific events (e.g., training, conferences).
 Estimate impact either as "Days/SDE" or "Total Team Days".
 * **Recurring Overhead:** Estimate average hours per SDE per week spent on recurring meetings, admin, ceremonies, etc. (e.g., `avgOverheadHoursPerWeekPerSDE`).
+* **AI Tooling Productivity Gain (%):** Estimate the percentage of productivity gain for human engineers on the team from using AI-assisted tools.
+This gain is applied after all capacity sinks are deducted to calculate the final Net Capacity.

 #### Calculated Capacity Summary, Narrative & Waterfall Chart

 * **Summary Table:** Dynamically updates to show, for the selected scenario (Effective BIS, Team BIS, Funded HC): Team Identity, Headcount (for the scenario), Gross SDE Years, (-) Total Deductions (SDE Years - with tooltip for breakdown of sinks like leave, holidays, activities, overhead), and (=) Net Project SDE Years.
 Displays warnings if net capacity is zero or negative.
 * **Narrative Section (Collapsible):** Provides a detailed written explanation of capacity calculations, breaking down how gross capacity is reduced by various sinks at global and team levels, including explicit calculation parameters and reconciliation of deductions.
-* **Waterfall Chart (Collapsible):** Visualizes the capacity reduction from Gross SDE Years to Net Project SDE Years for the selected team or the entire organization, showing the impact of each deduction category (Holidays, Org Events, Std Leave, Var Leave, Activities, Overhead).
+* **Waterfall Chart (Collapsible):** Visualizes the capacity reduction from Gross SDE Years to Net Project SDE Years for the selected team or the entire organization, showing the impact of each deduction category (Holidays, Org Events, Std Leave, Var Leave, Activities, Overhead) and the positive impact of AI Productivity Gains.
 * Click **"Save All Capacity Configuration"** to persist settings and calculated metrics.

 ### Roadmap & Backlog Management